WillO-K/PersonalFinanceReport/README.md

 This is good news.
 It now means we can access our transactions without having to log on to the banking app or website.
 We'll tweak and configure this later to work how we need to, for now we'll move on.

 Next I need to store the data somewhere.
-I can't really have it just floating around the output of Visual Studio Code, so what we need to do is set up a local database.
-MySQL is the obvious choice.
-Easy enough to set up, locally (though in the future, we'll migrate it to a RaspPi or OrangePi I suspect, so I can have the DB and the script running constantly).
+I can't really have it just floating around the output of Visual Studio Code, so first thing is first, we want to test setting up a local DB and test the script works with that.
+At the initial time of writing, I went with MySQL server to test, but we'll be using MariaDB when it comes to the Pi.
+Easy enough to set up, locally.
 Once we have an instance of that running locally, we'll create a schema and table:

 ![image](https://github.com/user-attachments/assets/8b90db71-7094-4f6b-8b7f-bebdfb70cf23)